 Unfortunately, it is hard to estimate the prognosis for patella maltracking due to it normally being a chronic condition.
 It could take a few days to a few weeks/months dependent on other issues which may be affecting the process of recovery such as glute strength etc.

 Don’t let this put a downer on you though as I have some good news.

 YOU CAN STILL TRAIN!

-I say we can train, yes we can, however we have to focus our training on our posterior chain avoiding knee bending/anterior loading.
+I say we can train, yes we can, however, we have to focus our training on our posterior chain avoiding knee bending/anterior loading.
 Posterior chain training is a great way to train with knee pain and a preventive measure for the future.
-It is believed by increasing our posterior chain activation this will take some load off of our knee stabilisers so hopefully preventing knee pain (Cressey 2008).
+It is believed by increasing our posterior chain activation will take some load off of our knee stabilisers so hopefully preventing knee pain (Cressey, 2008).

 Example of posterior chain training:

 Massage therapy is a great tool to release the tight structures which may be causing patellofemoral maltracking.
 Such as release work of the VL, the puppet string which keeps pulling on the patella to move laterally.
 Releasing this will allow the patella to track medially at ease without being pulled laterally, allowing a pain-free knee flexion.
 However, there is normally a reason as to why the VL is tight.
 We need to figure this out and focus on correcting the driver of symptoms.

 Patella taping can be used to initiate a quicker contraction of VMO and delay the contraction of VL to allow ‘normal’ gliding of the patella (Gilleard et al).
 A study by Pal et al 2012 shows that VMO had delayed onset only in maltracking patellofemoral pain subjects.
 Patella taping is used by applying what feels like an abnormal glide to decrease soft tissue stresses to allow pain-free rehabilitation and re-correction of patella movement.